zulip/zulip/docs/subsystems/html-css.md

 changes to CSS interactively in-browser (without even having the reload the page!).

-Zulip's development environment has hot code reloading configured, so changes made in source files will immediately take effect in open browser windows, either by live-updating the CSS or reloading the browser window (following backend changes).
+Zulip's development environment has hot code-reloading configured, so changes made in source files will immediately take effect in open browser windows, either by live-updating the CSS or reloading the browser window (following backend changes).